 Victoria Falls is divided between Livingstone in Zambia and Victoria Falls town in Zimbabwe.
 The waterfall was named by British explorer David Livingstone.
 Livingstone named it Victoria after the ruling Queen of England at that time.
 Although the name has stuck, it also goes by the local name Mosi oa Tunya “The Smoke that Thunders”.

 With its width and length combined, Victoria Falls has the largest sheet of falling water in the world.
-Whilst some frugal backpackers may think that the entrance fee of $30 on the Zimbabwe side, or the $20 entrance fee on the Zambia side, is a bit steep for a waterfall, it’s certainty a “do NOT miss” attraction!
+Whilst some frugal backpackers may think that the entrance fee of $30 on the Zimbabwe side, or the $20 entrance fee on the Zambia side, is a bit steep for a waterfall, it’s certainly a “do NOT miss” attraction!

 Be an adrenaline junkie and sign up for one of the Victoria Falls activities